CV

 Chat

-The app’s chat feature provides personalised guidance for newly diagnosed individuals, helping them respond to health changes and take timely action.
+The chat offers personalised guidance for newly diagnosed users — helping them respond to health changes and take timely action.
+It also doubles as a support channel for any questions or issues along the way.

 Takeaways